 If you are taking a diploma exam course through an accredited Alberta high school, then your school will register you to write the exam.
+Alternatively, you can register to write or rewrite a diploma exam using the self-service website myPass.
 Some diploma exam sessions require students to pre-register and do not allow students to just walk in and write the exam.
 Specific rules regarding which sessions and exam-writing centres allow unregistered writing can be found in the General Information Bulletin on the Alberta Education website.